Relationships can be tough

 Wouldn’t it be great to feel like you’re fully on the same team, and you can talk about literally anything with each other without fear of how the other person will react?

 Wouldn’t it be great to have a relationship where you foster each others’ evolution, help move each other towards your biggest dreams, heal each others’ deepest wounds, and bring out each others’ truest authenticity?

 This type of relationship is possible.
 It’ll take some work, some new tools, and some commitment.
 But it is possible.

 Before learning how to get back into connection, it’s useful to know what we’re up against.

-Why creating an thriving, honest, and sexual sparkling relationship isn’t easy
+Why creating a thriving, honest, and sexually sparkling relationship isn’t easy